wp-cli/handbook/_posts/2016-01-12-restful-wp-cli-update-1.md

 ---
 layout: post
 author: danielbachhuber
-title: A more RESTful WP-CLI - Kickoff
+title: RESTful WP-CLI - The journey begins
 ---

 And so the journey begins.
 As with most journeys, I have a mixture of emotions: excitement, anticipation, trepidation, and eagerness.
 Although the destination may be far away, I know I can get there as long as I consistently take steps in the right direction.